TwistTheNeil/openmrs-automated-install/README.md

 This repository will contain a script/collection of scripts which will help automate the installation of OpenMRS on select operating systems.

-_As of now, I will be supporting debian and debian based distributions._
+_As of now, I will be supporting debian and ubuntu._
+_Unfortunately, I can't support many systems with varying configurations._

 ### Usage (as root for linux):
 _./linux-install.sh_